Realynx/RealynxBot/README.md

-# RealLoaderBot
+# RealynxBot
-The discord bot for RealLoader Community.
+The discord bot for Realynx Community.